Nicholas Pileggi

-Nicholas Pileggi (/pᵻˈlɛdʒi/, [piˈleddʒi]; born February 22, 1933) is an American author, producer and screenwriter.
-He wrote the non-fiction book Wiseguy and co-wrote the screenplay for Goodfellas, its 1990 film adaptation, for which he received a nomination for the Academy Award for Best Adapted Screenplay.
+Nicholas Pileggi (/pᵻˈlɛdʒi/, [piˈleddʒi]; born February 22, 1933) is an American author, screenwriter and journalist.
+He wrote the 1985 non-fiction book Wiseguy and co-wrote the screenplay for Goodfellas, its 1990 film adaptation, for which he received a nomination for the Academy Award for Best Adapted Screenplay.

 Early life

-Pileggi was born and raised in Brooklyn, the elder son of an Italian immigrant father, Nicola ("Nick") Pileggi from Calabria and an American-born mother, Susie.
-Nicola "Nick" Pileggi was a musician who played slide trombone in a cinema orchestra for silent films; he subsequently also owned shoe stores.
+Pileggi was born and raised in Brooklyn, the elder son of an Italian immigrant father, Nicola ("Nick") Pileggi from Calabria, a musician who played slide trombone in a cinema orchestra for silent films and subsequently also owned shoe stores, and an American-born mother, Susie.

-In the 1950s, he worked as a journalist for Associated Press and New York magazine, specializing in crime reporting for more than three decades.
+In the 1950s, he worked as a journalist for the Associated Press and New York magazine, specializing in crime reporting for more than three decades.

 Career

 Pileggi began his career as a journalist and had a profound interest in the Mafia.
 He is best known for writing Wiseguy: Life in a Mafia Family (1985), which he adapted into the movie Goodfellas (1990), and for writing Casino: Love and Honor in Las Vegas and the subsequent screenplay for Casino (1995).
 The movie versions of both were directed and co-written by Martin Scorsese.
-Pileggi also wrote the screenplay for the film City Hall (1996), starring Al Pacino.
-He served as an Executive Producer of American Gangster (2007), a biographical crime film based on the criminal career of Frank Lucas.
+Pileggi also co-wrote the screenplay for the film City Hall (1996), starring Al Pacino.
+He served as an executive producer for American Gangster (2007), a biographical crime film based on the career of drug lord Frank Lucas.
 He also authored Blye, Private Eye (1987).

 Pileggi co-wrote the pilot of the CBS television series Vegas, which first aired in September 2012.

 Personal life

+Pileggi's first marriage ended in divorce around 1979.
 Pileggi was married to fellow author, journalist, and filmmaker Nora Ephron from 1987 until her death in 2012.
+Journalist Gay Talese is his first cousin.